Sussex Researcher School

 Are you struggling to get started with your academic writing?
 Or have you hit a block?
 If so, this intensive one-day writing retreat can help you get back on track and make significant progress with your chapter, article or book.
 You get the time and space to focus.
 With guidance from an experienced facilitator, you’ll set realistic goals and achieve them in a supportive environment.

 It's important to note this is an intensive writing environment and the focus is on productivity, not on style.
-If you want more general help with improving your academic writing, one of the RSO or RDP writing sessions would be more appropriate for you.
+If you want more general help with improving your academic writing, one of the RDP writing sessions would be more appropriate for you.

 • a better understanding of your writing process and habits